Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces I: construction: Proof of the main lemma

 For example, in Figure \ref{fig:intersecting-crossing-journey}, the source-end $\E$ of $SR$ is the end labeled $L$.

 Also, in Figure \ref{fig:intersecting-crossing-journey}, $p$ is in the shared-route-biangle $p \in_{SR} \biang_2$.
 Note that there is a unique index $i$ such that $p \in_{SR} \biang_i$.
-This definition, albeit somewhat clumsy, will be very important later on.
-It is specially designed to circumvent the situation where $\biang_i$ and $\biang_j$ represent the same biangle $\biang$ on the surface for different indices $i \neq j$.
+This definition is specially designed to circumvent the situation where $\biang_i$ and $\biang_j$ represent the same biangle $\biang$ on the surface for different indices $i \neq j$.
 For example, in Figure \ref{fig:intersecting-crossing-journey}, even if, say, $\biang_5$ represented the same biangle $\biang$ as $\biang_2$, we would say $p \in_{SR} \biang_2$ and $p \notin_{SR} \biang_5$.
 Alternatively, one could think of this distinction at the level of the universal cover.